List on Bids44 →

 Data Preparation (30 minutes)

-Physical Preparation Clean the screen thoroughly with a dry, soft microfiber cloth.
-Avoid any liquid cleaners directly on the screen as they can damage the coating.
+Clean the screen thoroughly with a dry, soft microfiber cloth.
+NEVER use liquid cleaners directly on the screen, as they can damage the panel.
 Wipe down the bezel, stand, and back panel to remove dust and fingerprints.
-If the stand is wobbly, tighten the screws.
-Minor cosmetic fixes, like cleaning scuff marks on the stand, are worth the effort.
+If the stand is wobbly, tighten any visible screws.
+Small cosmetic fixes can make a big difference in perceived value.

 Final Verdict — Should You Buy or Sell in 2026?